Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 - `transition`
 - `@keyframe`

-In a nutshell `transition` causes chnages to CSS properties to chnage over time rather than instantly, `@keyframe` defines changes that are mapped out over time.
+In a nutshell `transition` causes changes to CSS properties to change over time instead of changing instantly, `@keyframe` defines changes that are mapped out over time.
+Transition animates a change to a property keyframes map out changes that are then applied to properties.

 ### Transition